AssetzSMECapital/progression-framework/frameworks/engineering/zBadge/databases.md

             - "`CONSTRAINT prevent_negative CHECK (amount >= 0)`"
     - level: 3
       criteria:
+        - "Aware of the overall data structure of all our domains at a high level"
+        - "Understand how usage of foreign keys can affect locking"
         - "Create a materialized view in appropriate circumstances and understands the drawbacks of refreshing an entire dataset"
       exampleCriteria:
         - criteria: "Usage of table triggers where appropriate"